Ghidra: Software reverse engineering framework

 NSA's open-source tool for analyzing compiled binaries.

-Learn more about ghidra
+Learn more about Ghidra

 Ghidra is a software reverse engineering framework written in Java that performs static analysis on compiled code.
 The tool operates through a modular architecture supporting multiple processor instruction sets and executable formats, with a graphical interface for interactive analysis and command-line interfaces for automation.
 Key capabilities include disassembly, assembly, decompilation to C-like pseudocode, control flow graphing, and data flow analysis across Windows, macOS, and Linux binaries.
 Organizations use Ghidra for vulnerability analysis, malware investigation, binary auditing, and security research on closed-source or legacy software.